jcj1337/lol_draft_project/README.md

 - Expected Calibration Error (ECE)
 - Brier score

 This ended up being one of the most important project takeaways.
-Several models, including logistic regression and XGBoost, achieved similar log-loss values, but differed more clearly in calibration quality.
+Several models, (again, including logistic regression and XGBoost), achieved similar log-loss values, but differed more clearly in calibration quality.
 Since the intended use case is a pre-game probability estimator, calibration became the main lens through which final performance was interpreted.